Estimated reading time: 15 minutes

 Employee assistance programs can provide support and resources to employees struggling with behavioral issues.

 These programs may include counseling services, addiction treatment, and other resources.
-They can help managers address behaviors that are detrimental to the workplace and ensure a safe and productive work environment for all employees.
+They can help managers address behaviors that are detrimental.

 Employee assistance programs can be a valuable tool for managing disruptive behavior in the workplace.
-Furthermore, by offering support and resources to employees facing difficult situations, employee assistance programs can help promote a positive work environment for everyone.
+Furthermore, by offering support and resources to employees facing difficult situations, employee assistance programs can help promote a positive work environment.

 Watch out for these signs,